A margarita with glueglue

 Matteo: Me and Fabian met almost by chance.
-We had a mutual friend, Luca De Sanctis and right after finishing the university I found myself refusing a job offer and renting a public housing with these 2 crazy guys.
+We had a mutual friend, Luca De Sanctis, and right after finishing the university I found myself refusing a job offer and renting a public housing with these 2 crazy guys.
 We set up 3 desks and started searching for clients.

 We had no real opportunities to succeed but we really wanted to do something we cared about, to express the deep passion we felt for our job.
-Then we met Antonia, that was essential to boost our business and to get the first clients.
+Then we met Antonia, who was essential to boost our business and to get the first clients.
 We wouldn’t be here If we hadn’t been so crazy and irresponsible at the beginning.
 You know, youth 😉

 Fabian: 2016 has been a year of changes and revelations.
-Being a services company we are getting more and more aware of the fact that we need to focus on our team and our peoples personal strengths.
+Being a services company we are getting more and more aware of the fact that we need to focus on our team and our people’s personal strengths.
 This takes effort because it requires trusting talented people to do their thing without interfering too much.
 Strong and vertical skills are a real asset any service company should focus on to deliver high quality projects.